 That also means you’ll be able to see how your PdG levels change over time if you take multiple tests.

-What does PdG mean?
+What does PdG mean in fertility?

 Your PdG test meaning may be only part of the picture when it comes to your fertility.